Results 1 - 10 from 283 for fossil record in 0.708 sec.

 Biodiversity Article - What is Biodiversity, No of species, losses, why conserve.

-Species have been evolving and dying out ever since the origin of life.
 One only has to look at the fossil record to appreciate this.
-However, species are now becoming extinct at a greater rate than at any previous time in geological history, almost entirely as a direct result of human activities.
-In former geological times, species which became ...
+However, species are now becoming extinct at a greater rate than at ...

 www.offwell.free-online.co.uk